DanielleM27/portfolio-with-sqlalchemy/README.md

-# portfolio-with-sqlalchemy
+# Portfolio-With-Sqlalchemy
 Treehouse Python Techdegree Unit 5 Project - Portfolio with SQLAlchemy

 Project Overview

 Create an interface for a portfolio web application.
 The main (index) page lists your projects including the project title and short description.
 Each project links to a detail page that displays the title, date, and description.
 The application lets the user add or edit project information.
 When adding or editing a project, the application prompts the user for title, date, skills, description, and a link to a repo.
 The results for these entries are stored in a database and displayed on the homepage.
 The HTML/CSS for this site has been supplied by Team Treehouse.

 How to run locally:
 1. Download the project files from my github or clone the repository.